openvinotoolkit/openvino_notebooks/README.md

 ### Delete Virtual Environment _(Optional)_

-To delete a virtual environment, simply remove the `openvino_env` directory:
+To remove your virtual environment, simply delete the `openvino_env` directory:

 #### On Linux and macOS: